Birdo1221/GoDDos-Html/README.md

 # GoDDos-Html

-GoDDos-Html is a lightweight web-page controller botnet written in Go, designed for simple yet effective management of bots through a web interface.
+GoDDos-Html is a lightweight web-page controller Ddos botnet written in Go, designed for simple yet effective management of bots through a web interface.

 ## Features